Stock of the Day

 Here are some ways that investors could benefit from investing in Canadian Natural Resources Limited:

-• Canadian Natural Resources Limited has recently increased its quarterly dividend to $0.4227, reflecting a commitment to returning value to shareholders, with an annualized yield of approximately 5.45%.
+• Canadian Natural Resources Limited recently announced a quarterly dividend of $0.625 per share, reflecting a commitment to returning value to shareholders, with an annualized dividend yield of approximately 5.7%.

 Canadian Natural Resources Bear Case